umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ## Adding a bit of style

 Congratulations!
 Job well done, however this is only the starting point.
-The dashboard can be styled as you want it to be with CSS, but there are a couple of further steps to undertake be able to apply a custom stylesheet to the dashboard:
+Dashboards can be styled with CSS, but there are a couple more steps to do so that you can apply a custom stylesheet:

 Inside this package manifest we add a bit of JSON to describe the dashboard's required JavaScript and stylesheet resources: